sl1453/sl1453.github.io/index.md

 ---
 Welcome to Asteroid B-678! 🪐 (aka the website I finally taught myself to build ✌️)

 I'm Shican (Claire), a Ph.D. 🎓 in biology from [Georgetown University](https://gufaculty360.georgetown.edu/s/contact/00336000014SkjDAAS/shican-li).
-I founded **[BioPath Analytica](https://BioPathAnalytica.github.io)** as a non-profit bio consultation web project — an experimental entrepreneurship prototype to gain real-life experience as a biologist and enrich my post-graduate journey in bioinformatics practices.
+I founded **[BioPath Analytica](https://BioPathAnalytica.github.io)** as a non-profit, web-based bio consultation business — an experimental entrepreneurship project to gain real-life experience as a biologist and enrich my post-graduate journey in bioinformatics practices.

 I’m beginning my post-doc fellowship at Upenn while also preparing for the next stage of my career in China.
 I’ll continue to share my adventures in science and beyond!